mpievolbio-scicomp/pcaExplorer/inst/extdata/instructions.md

 - `makeExampleDESeqDataSet_multifac` constructs a simulated `DESeqDataSet` of Negative Binomial dataset from different conditions.
 The fold changes between the conditions can be adjusted with the `betaSD_condition` `betaSD_tissue` arguments
+- `distro_expr` plots the distribution of expression values, either with density lines, boxplots or violin plots
+- `geneprofiler` plots the profile expression of a subset of genes, optionally as standardized values
+- `get_annotation` and `get_annotation_orgdb` retrieve the latest annotations for the `dds` object, to be used in the call to the `pcaExplorer` function.
+They use respectively the `biomaRt` package and the `org.XX.eg.db` packages
+- `pair_corr` plots the pairwise scatter plots and computes the correlation coefficient on the expression matrix provided.

+For more information on the functions of the `pcaExplorer` package, please refer to the vignette and/or the documentation.

+## Further development

+Additional functionality for the `pcaExplorer` will be added in the future, as it is tightly related to a topic under current development research.

+Improvements, suggestions, bugs, issues and feedback of any type can be sent to marinif@uni-mainz.de.